Free Printable Christmas Cookie Exchange Banner

 12 Days of Christmas Cookies Invite

-Beginning December 1st, 2019 thru December 12th, 2019 myself and a couple of my bloggy friends will be sharing amazing Christmas cookie recipes with you.
-You will have a chance to enter a special holiday giveaway.
+Beginning December 1st, 2019 thru December 12th, 2019 myself and 3 of my bloggy friends will be sharing amazing Christmas cookie recipes with you.
+You will also have a chance to enter a special holiday giveaway.

 How to make a Christmas Cookie Exchange Banner

 It is easy to decorate your Christmas Cookie Exchange wall with this free printable cookie exchange banner.

 - Print the Christmas Cookie Exchange Banner on heavy white card stock.

 - Laminate the printed banner pages to make them more sturdy.
 I love laminating my printables because it really makes the colors pop.

 - Cut out each of the circles following the cutting line.